MassBank/MassBank3/doc/development.md

     docker-compose -f docker/docker-compose-deploy.yaml up

-#### Starting a service and initialize the database
+#### Starting a service for production and initialize the database

     docker-compose -f docker-compose-deploy.yaml --profile dbinit up

-### Starting a docker-container for debugging
+### Starting a service for debugging

 This command starts a docker container for remote debugging with a [delve](https://github.com/go-delve/delve) debugging server listening on port 40000.

-    docker-compose -f docker/docker-compose-common.yaml -f docker-compose-debug.yaml up
+    docker-compose -f docker-compose-debug.yaml up